whatisnuclear/website/sodium-graphite-reactors.md

 (SFR) design, but the last one is what's special about SGRs.
 When high-fissile fuel such as HALEU or HEU or Plutonium is a little hard to come by, SGRs shine.

+The first vocal champion of the SGR design was [Chauncey Starr](https://en.wikipedia.org/wiki/Chauncey_Starr), known for later founding the non-profit, [Electrical Power Research Institute (EPRI)](https://en.wikipedia.org/wiki/Electric_Power_Research_Institute).
+He edited an entire volume that was released globally at the 2nd Atoms for Peace convention in 1958.

+As was typical in the [history of reactor development]({%link reactor_history.md
-We developed, and built, and operated two SGRs:
+%}), we developed, built, and operated two SGRs:

-* A reactor experiment: Sodium Reactor Experiment (SRE) outside of L.A., California
+* A reactor experiment: Sodium Reactor Experiment (SRE) 29 miles NW of Los Angeles, California.
-* A power prototype: Hallam Nuclear Power Facility a few miles SE of Lincoln, Nebraska.
+* A power prototype: Hallam Nuclear Power Facility (HNPF) 18 miles SE of Lincoln, Nebraska.

 # See Also